jedick/jedick.github.io/_pages/about.md

 title: "About"
 ---

-*When data floods Earth,<br>
-learning with machines reshapes<br>
+*Learning with machines reshapes<br>
-all we thought we knew.<br>*
+all we thought we knew.*

-— written with the help of Claude 3.5 Sonnet
+— from a chat with AI

 I welcome feedback about this site, my computing projects, or other questions.
 My email address is <j3ffdick@gmail.com>.
 I'm happy to be addressed by my short name, Jeff.